AmineDjeghri/RTUC/README.md

-# ShortcutA : Ready to use codes
+# Rtuc: Ready to use codes